Maxim-Mazurok/google-api-typings-generator/gapi.client.androidenterprise-v1/readme.md

 await gapi.client.androidenterprise.users.revokeDeviceAccess({ enterpriseId: "enterpriseId", userId: "userId",  });

 /*
 Modifies the set of products that a user is entitled to access (referred to as *whitelisted* products).
-Only products that are approved or products that were previously approved (products with revoked approval) can be whitelisted.
+Only products that are approved or products that were previously approved (products with revoked approval) can be whitelisted. **Note:** This item has been deprecated.
+New integrations cannot use this method and can refer to our new recommendations.
 */
 await gapi.client.androidenterprise.users.setAvailableProductSet({ enterpriseId: "enterpriseId", userId: "userId",  });